Skip to main content

 • The SFESOM does not offer fee waivers, but will honor fee waivers granted by the AAMC Fee Assistance Program and their guidelines.

-• Visit the Fee Assistance Program webpage to learn more about the program benefits, what you need to apply, and to access the Fee Assistance Program FAQs.
+• Visit the Fee Assistance Program webpage to learn about program eligibility and requirements, program benefits, FAQs, and more.

 Applicants are required to submit a minimum of three (3) letters.